pypa/pipenv/docs/advanced.rst

     py==1.4.34
     pytest==3.2.3

-Adding the ``--hash`` flag will add package hashes to the output for extra security.
+Adding the ``--hash`` flag adds package hashes to the output for extra security.
-Adding the ``--exclude-markers`` flagwill exclude the markers from the output.
+Adding the ``--exclude-markers`` flag excludes the markers from the output.

 The locked requirements are written to stdout, with shell output redirection used to write them to a file::